November 2019 Gaza–Israel clashes: 13 November

 After six hours without any attacks from both sides between Tuesday and Wednesday, rocket fire from Gaza resumed with a morning barrage that reached Netivot in the south and Beit Shemesh in central Israel.
 The rockets were intercepted by the Iron Dome system.
 In one of the attacks, the IAF attacked a Palestinian rocket squad.
 The Palestinians reported that two people were killed and two injured in this attack.
 Among the sites hit by the IAF were rocket caches and a PIJ training base in Gaza City, which also housed a factory for rocket parts, the IDF claimed.
 The number of killed by IAF strikes in Gaza rose to 26 on this day.
 The IDF claimed that out of the first 24 Gazans who got killed, 20 were terrorists.
 The IDF provided names and pictures of only nine of them.
 Among those killed in Israeli airstrikes are a PIJ field commander and a Palestinian father and two of his sons.
 As a result of the fighting, the Friday Palestinian riots on the Gaza border were canceled.

 By night, over 400 rockets were reportedly fired from Gaza on Israel since the beginning of the hostilities.
 60% of the rockets hit open fields, while the IDF said the Iron Dome defense system has had a success rate of 90% against rockets that were projected to hit populated areas.
 Most of the rockets fired that day were aimed at the Israeli communities in the vicinity of Gaza, with a few reaching Ashdod, some 25 kilometers north of Gaza, and further.
 The PIJ spokesman Abu Hamza has claimed the group had hit sensitive Israeli military sites, a fact being censored by Israel, according to his account.
 He also claimed that Israel censored the damage caused to factories, headquarters, civilian houses in Gaza's vicinity and urban areas.
 Israeli media has released several pictures and videos of direct hits in Israeli communities.
-In a statement given by PIJ leader al-Nakhalah, he did not mention any military sites that were hit, and said that despite the minor damage caused to the cities, the message was delivered, as many cities in Israel were "shut down" by the sirens.
+In a statement given by PIJ leader Ziyad al-Nakhalah, he did not mention any military sites that were hit, and said that despite the minor damage caused to the cities, the message was delivered, as many cities in Israel were "shut down" by the sirens.